mighty-gerbils/gerbil-poo/doc/poo.md

 ### Internals TODO

+  * Implement a proper inheritence DAG with a list of super-prototypes from which a prototype-precedence list is deduced, rather than require the user to supply the precedence list.

   * Represent prototypes as pure persistent maps, instead of hash-tables and/or lists thereof?
     Merge them in a way that maximizes sharing of state, maybe even with hash-consing.